 I need to get this out, in the hopes that by putting it down in writing and out into the world, I might finally be able to let go of the anger that I still feel.
 In Limbo, Alfred Lubrano mentions anger as one of the most defining emotions of a blue-collar kid trying to bleach her collar white.
-My anger is something that’s holding me back from all the opportunities I’ve made
+My anger is something that’s holding me back from all the opportunities I’ve made for myself.

 My mom tells me that I should be grateful because I have so much more than so many people.
 I know she’s right but I can’t help but feel pissed at every kid who’s had their future set before they were even born.
 My anger is the unspoken side effect of social mobility, what no one ever talks about, but I need to talk about it.

 The anger is real and warranted, Emily.
 I’m a working class prof and what you describe resonated deep in my soul.
 I know you’re pissed and I know you have a chip and I know how home is not a break ’cause you crawled out of the crab pot and they’re hating on you for it.
 I feel you.